rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *For the days in which I need to "dash off" an essay in order to meet my goals.*

+1. Dumb things #nnnn: Writing the work/life balance essay.
+(Busy weekend:
+GSP, Grading, Recommendations, Office supplies.
+So I wrote one of the longest essays of this series.
+How's that for work-life balance?
+That's what I get for reining in my muse!)

 1. (Semi-technical): Resetting passwords.